-So this morning, before the kids got up, I started digging around Pubmed.
-Pubmed is a monstrous database of research and I went looking to see what was new on back pain.
+So this morning, I started digging around Pubmed before the kids got up.
+Pubmed is a monstrous research database, and I looked to see what was new on back pain.

 Here is what I found: